 Maybe you gathered from last week's post that the clitoris is command central of the female orgasm.
 Perched atop the labia minora, its sole purpose and function is sexual pleasure.
 It has more nerve endings than the penis, and—although affected by conditions that reduce blood supply—it can retain sensitivity as you age.

 Most of the clitoris is out of sight, extending deep within and around your vagina and labia.
 “The most recent anatomical research suggests that the clitoris is perhaps better described as the 'clitoral complex,' where the vagina, urethra, and clitoris all function as a unit rather than as individual parts," says Dr. Debby Herbenick, in this article for Men’s Health.

 So, rather than creating artificial divisions and hierarchies between whether an orgasm is vaginal or clitoral, why not view the whole area as one big erogenous zone?
 Clitoral orgasms involve the vagina and vice versa, so neither is “better” or more desirable.
 Every orgasm is right on the money.
 Use what works, rather than focusing on the vagina, which as you know, can get a little cranky right about now.

 Let’s return to the fact that the clitoris, as we mentioned before, is “homologous” to a penis—it has the same biological features.
 Thus, it has to be treated gently.
 Too much or too rough and it’ll either hurt or go numb.
 So start slow and gentle.
-To begin, use lube

-.
 Finally, the clitoris needs good blood flow to be its best orgasmic self—and orgasms boost the immune system, support a healthy sleep cycle, and help keep your hormones balanced.
 You can keep clitoral blood flow through: